takara45/vibe-marketing-frontend/memory-bank/progress.md

 [2025-04-18 21:48] - **Protected Routes**: Created a protected route wrapper component to handle authentication checks and redirects.

+[2025-04-18 22:16] - **Real-time Dashboard**: Implemented a real-time dashboard with interactive charts, metrics cards, and auto-refresh functionality.

+[2025-04-18 22:16] - **Custom Report Builder**: Created a customizable report builder with drag-and-drop interface, filters, and visualization options.

+[2025-04-18 22:16] - **Analytics UI Integration**: Integrated the real-time dashboard and custom report builder into the analytics page with tabbed navigation.

+## Known Issues

+[2025-04-18 22:24] - **Analytics Report Functionality**: Identified issues with saved reports display, export, and sharing functionality in the analytics page.
+URL parameter handling for campaign data is not working correctly.
+These issues have been added to the todo list for future fixes.

 [2025-04-18 21:38] - **Project Organization**: Reorganized todo.md to focus exclusively on frontend implementation tasks, providing clearer direction for development work.

 [2025-04-18 21:38] - **Memory Bank Creation**: Established memory bank files to maintain project context and track decisions.